Skip to Content

 President Biden is most likely going to run on a very similar platform that he ran on in the 2020 Presidential Election as a Democrat.
 One of the main issues that he is tackling is abortion access and trying to restore Roe v.
 Wade as a pro-choice president.
 Another main campaign issue Biden is running on is defending democracy due to Trump’s attempt to overturn the 2020 Presidential Election and Trump claiming he wants to be a “Dictator” during one of his campaign stops.

-On March 28, President Biden and Ex-Presidents Obama and Clinton hosted a fundraiser to get more funds for Biden’s campaign raising a total of $25 million dollars, but the fundraiser was protested by Pro-Palestinian advocates which were upset about Biden’s funding of Israel’s war in Gaza due to the disproportionate killings of Palestinian civilians compared to the casualties of Hamas
+On March 28, President Biden and Ex-Presidents Obama and Clinton hosted a fundraiser to get more funds for Biden’s campaign raising a total of $25 million dollars, but the fundraiser was protested by Pro-Palestinian advocates which were upset about Biden’s funding of Israel’s genocide in Gaza due to the disproportionate killings of Palestinian civilians compared to the casualties of Hamas

 Many other stances Biden has included are protecting the LGBTQ+ community, protecting the environment and preventing climate change, continuing “Bidenomics,” more gun regulation, and canceling all student loan debt (previously attempted but shot down by Supreme Court, and only canceled partial student loan debt).